 This is how I enjoyed grandma’s Ukrainian borscht as a kid – rub garlic on a slice of rye bread, spread it with sour cream and sprinkle with salt.

 By the way, my Canadian born kids love it!
 Try on yours and see.
-Would love to hear how it goes. 🙂
+Would love to hear how it goes!

-How to Store and Freeze
+How to Store and Reheat

 The best borscht is like a good bottle of wine, it gets better with time.
 Therefore, I always make a very large pot and we eat it for days or freeze.

-Refrigerate leftovers in a large pot you cooked soup in for up to 5 days.
-Reheat by simmering on low in small pot only amount you are planning to consume.
-Freeze in an airtight glass container for up to 3 months.
-Then thaw on a counter overnight and reheat.
+Store: Refrigerate leftovers in a large pot you cooked soup in for up to 5 days.
+Or transfer to an airtight container.

-This is how we cook borscht.
 Have you ever tried it?
 Would love to hear your experience.
 I promise traditional Ukrainian borscht recipe would be one of the most delicious and healthiest soups you have ever tried.
 Enjoy!

-Ukrainian Borscht Recipe (Beet Soup)
+Ukrainian Borscht Recipe

 Equipment